 The Management is in continuous process of obtaining confirmations from its vendors regarding their registrations under the provisions of the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act).
-Under the MSMED Act, 2006 which came into force with effect from

-- a) October 2, 2006, certain disclosures are required to be made relating to Micro, Small and Medium Enterprises.
+Under the MSMED Act, 2006 which came into force with effect from October 2, 2006, certain disclosures are required to be made relating to Micro, Small and Medium Enterprises.
 On the basis of information and records available with the company, the following disclosures are made for the amounts due to Micro, Small and Medium Enterprises.
-Further, in view of the management, the impact of interest, if any, that may be payable in accordance with the provision of the Act are not expected to be - b) For explanation on the Company's credit risk management processes, Refer note no. 29. - c) The fair value of trade payables is not materially different from the carrying value presented.
-Refer Note No. 28.
+Further, in view of the management, the impact of interest, if any, that may be payable in accordance with the provision of the Act are not expected to be material.
+The Company has not received any claim for interest from any supplier under the said Act.

+- b) For explanation on the Company's credit risk management processes, Refer note no. $30.\,$ - c) The fair value of trade payables is not materially different from the carrying value presented.
+Refer Note No. 29.